 What is a Column Chart?

 A column chart is probably the most simple chart type that you can create in PowerPoint.
-What makes a column chart the most preferred chart type is that it follows human thinking -- we are all used to identifying a taller column as representing more success, more sales, more profits, more reach, etc. And column charts fit in perfectly with such human thinking!
-No wonder they are so popular.
+What makes a column chart the most preferred chart type is that it follows human thinking.
+We are all used to identifying a taller column as representing more success, more sales, more profits, more reach, etc. And column charts fit in perfectly with such human thinking!
+It’s no wonder that they are so popular.

 Like bar or line charts, column charts also work best to compare values over a period of time such as days, weeks, months, quarters, or years.
-Of course, you can also use column charts to categorize more than just time -- the categories you choose are entirely for you to decide!
+Of course, you can also use column charts to categorize more than just time, because the categories you choose are entirely for you to decide!

 Figure 1: Column Chart sample

 The same categories can also be found within the data used to create this column chart, as shown in Figure 2, below.
-Note that the years can be seen in the purple shaded areas within Figure 2.
+Note that the years can be seen in the purple shaded areas within Figure 2, below.

 Figure 2: Data used for the Column Chart

-Similarly the areas shown in red within Figure 2 correspond to the Series within the data.
-In the case of our sample data, these are the fruits, Apples and Bananas.
-Within the chart, the Series shows up as the Legend, as highlighted in red within Figure 1, earlier on this page.
+Similarly, the areas shown in red within Figure 2, above, correspond to the series within the data.
+In the case of our sample data, these are the fruits.
+Our series names are Apples, and Bananas.
+Within the chart, the series shows up as the legend, as highlighted in red within Figure 1, earlier on this page.